Tonsillectomies for treating infected and enlarged tonsils

-Our board-certified otolaryngologists (also known as ear, nose and throat doctors) work with you to make sure a tonsillectomy fits with the best course of treatment for your unique needs.
+Our board-certified otolaryngologists (also known as ear, nose and throat doctors) work with you to make sure a tonsillectomy, and adenectomy if necessary, fits with the best course of treatment for you or your child’s unique needs.

 Enlarged tonsils and adenoids can block the throat and back of the nose, causing a number of health problems.
 We may recommend a tonsillectomy to treat conditions like:

 - Difficulty swallowing

 - Peritonsillar abscess (a buildup of pus behind the tonsils)

 - Snoring or sleep problems, particularly in children